 They’ve also turned their expertise to additional public health questions, including respiratory distress in infants and newborn nutrition.
 Future endeavors look to produce both strategies and devices that engage these critical issues.

 We had a chance to catch up with D-Rev CEO Krista Donaldson about all the new directions at D-Rev, as well as the future of technology in the social design movement.
-Have a listen at the link above.
+Have a listen.